 Our specialists have also handled work by some histories finest portrait photographers including Cecil Beaton, Andre Kertesz, Eve Arnold, Edward Steichen and David Bailey.
 A recent highlight, a set of David Bailey’s Box of Pin-ups, bursting with iconic images of stars such as Mick Jagger and Michael Caine, reached nearly £3,000 demonstrates perfectly the broad range of periods and material successfully sold in our specialist auctions.

-We currently host three specialist photography auctions a year 19th and 20th century travel, art and historical photography, alongside Rare Books, Manuscripts & Maps, in January, May and September.
+We currently host several specialist photography auctions a year.
+19th and 20th century travel, art and historical photography feature alongside Rare Books, Manuscripts & Maps, in January, May and September sales, while contemporary photography is included in our January, April and August Contemporary & Post-War Art auctions.
 Each sale is held in our main Edinburgh saleroom and via our live online auctions.
 To find out more about our upcoming auctions or to talk further about a potential consignments please do not hesitate to contact one of our specialist team.

 All prices premium inclusive.